 During the process of going to Georgia Renaissance Festival a few years ago, we ended up with about eleven people attending in our little group.
 Several of the people were actual Ren Fair Virgins (RFV).
 We all decided that we were going to go in costume.
 Ten of the eleven had made their choices.
 Costumes were found for those that didn’t have their own.
-One of the group being a wardrobe mistress at a local musical theater was called on to help.
-Then the phone call came.
+One of the group being a wardrobe mistress at a local musical theater was called on to help; help she did.

 Ni wants to wear a loin cloth and a rice hat. – Sir Wiz